 A Shelter of Faith

-According to Jewish tradition, Sukkot is deliberately celebrated in autumn so that we can experience God’s providence while exposed to the elements.
-This time of year most people move from outdoors to indoors in order to escape the cooler weather and potential rain.
-However, instead of taking shelter inside our homes, we move outside into rickety huts featuring intentionally sparse rooves.
-Jewish law dictates that while the sukkah roof must provide some shade, it must also let in rain.
+According to Jewish tradition, Sukkot is deliberately celebrated in autumn so that we can experience the grace of God and His providence while exposed to the elements just as the ancient Israelites experienced His shelter and protection while exposed to the dangers of the desert.
+Autumn ushers in the time when most people move from outside to indoors.
+The weather gets cooler, and in Israel, the rainy season begins.
+However, instead of taking shelter inside our homes, we move outside into rickety huts featuring intentionally sparse ceilings.